bniladridas/mol-platform/docs/cli.md

 # Command Line Interface

-The mol-platform CLI provides command-line access to molecular generation and testing capabilities.
+The mol-platform --api-key your-key CLI provides command-line access to molecular generation and testing capabilities.

 ## Overview

-The CLI tool (`mol-platform`) allows you to interact with the mol-platform API without the web interface, making it ideal for:
+The CLI tool (`mol-platform --api-key your-key`) allows you to interact with the mol-platform --api-key your-key API without the web interface, making it ideal for:

 - Automated testing
 - Scripting and integration